linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 1. On the homepage of Control Center, click ![network_normal](../common/network_normal.svg).
 2. Click **Application Proxy**.
-3. Do the necessary settings.
+3. Set the parameters such as proxy type, IP address, port and so on.
 4. Click **Save**.

 >![notes](../common/notes.svg) Notes: After being configured, run Launcher, right-click any application's icon and check **Use a proxy**.

 #### Network Info

-You can view MAC, IP address, gateway and other network info in network details.
+You can view MAC address, IP address, gateway and other network info in network details.

 1. On the homepage of Control Center, click ![network_normal](../common/network_normal.svg).
 2. Click **Network Details**.